MegaMek/megamek.github.io/community.md

 #### Where To Play Other Humans

-You have downloaded MegMek, played against the bot, and now you are ready to try your hand against a real live human opponent.
+You have downloaded MegaMek, played against the bot, and now you are ready to try your hand against a real live human opponent.
 So where should you go to find other players?
 There are several options.

 - The most direct approach is to [join our Slack community](https://join.slack.com/t/megamek-public/shared_invite/enQtMzU1MTE1MDA2MTM0LWQ1YTMwN2Y5NTY0MDc4ZmU0NDNkNzE3ZDY0YWE1ZjE3MzJmYjdjODc4NTI3YzhjOGE0YjI4NWRmMjFiY2ZlZGY) where you can chat directly with other players as well as developers.
 - You can check out our [forums](https://forum.megamek.org) as well.
 However, because most people prefer to hang out on Slack (see above), the forums can be pretty quiet.